 Email us an mp3 recording from your OPP micro-chapbook.

-as well pithy announcements - Be sure to add our email address to your contacts!
+Receive the OPP Newsletter every other month - Be sure to add our email address origamipoems(at)gmail.com to your contacts.

-Read our Submission Guidelines Completely (Main Menu - last item, top right)
+Read our Submission Guidelines (Main Menu - last item, top right)

-We Do Not Accept Submissions during APRIL and AUGUST
+We don't accept Submissions during APRIL and AUGUST

 Micro-Chapbook Display Locations

 A Selection of Display Locations is Listed Below (RI unless noted) Origami Display Locations lists them all

 the generosity of friends and strangers.
 Why not you?